andrebergvind/exercise-student-cognitive-performance-analysis/README.md

 ## Methodology

-The study applied descriptive methods to summarise participant responses along with an exploratory data analysis to identify patterns and relationships between exercise and various cognitive functions.

-These were later complemented by qualitative research, conducted on five carefully selected participants.

-The first step involved summarising the distribution of responses across all key variables to provide an overall understanding of participants’ perceptions.
+Initially the study applied a descriptive method, summarising participant responses across key variables to provide an overall understanding of individuals’ perceptions.

 This included:
 - Calculating average, median, min, and max Likert scores for cognitive and productivity related variables
 - Examining the distribution of responses for each statement
 - Identifying general trends in perceived cognitive effects following exercise

+Thereafter, followed an exploratory data analysis, using scatter plots, to identify patterns and relationships between exercise types, cognitive functions and short-term productivity.

+Finally, the findings emerged from the quantitative analysis were complemented by a qualitative analysis, conducted on five carefully selected participants
-This step provided a baseline overview of how participants perceive the relationship between exercise and cognitive performance.
+This step allowed for a more detailed understanding of how participants perceive the relationship between exercise and cognitive performance.

 ## Quantitative Analysis